Al-Attiyah wins Dakar for the fifth time - Speedcafe

 However, Loeb was not immune either, and the Frenchman’s record six straight stage wins were not enough to get him much closer than 90 minutes in arrears of the #200 Toyota Gazoo Racing Hilux.

-In the end, Al-Attiyah and his navigator Mathieu Baumel have won by 1:18:49s over the nine-time World Rally Champion, making for two Dakar crowns in as many years, although results are provisional for now.
+In the end, Al-Attiyah and his navigator Mathieu Baumel have won by 1:18:49s over the nine-time World Rally Champion, making for two Dakar crowns in as many years.

 Loeb, who once again contest the rally with Bahrain Raid Xtreme, is the odd one out in an overall top five otherwise filled with Toyota Hiluxes.